 So, we need to take this data with a hefty pinch of salt.
 That said, it does still offer some indicative views of the ALSP market.

 So, what does it tell us?
 The simple answer is that the Big Four’s much greater brand recognition outweighs the marketing efforts of groups such as Elevate and LOD.
 But, this is to be expected.
 Even if their ALSP arms are small still, their marketing reach to companies is huge because, well…the Big Four are huge and provide a raft of other services to those companies already.
 Also, the Big Four (it is believed) do a very good job of cross-selling their capabilities.
-It’s hard to compete on brand awareness against a $45 billion professional services business.
-In fact, managing ads can be exhausting.
-But with the help of a reputable agency, that can be much more tolerable than you initially thought.

 That PwC and Deloitte have greatly improved their positions makes sense.
 Both have hired in talent and expanded their legal ops, tech consulting and broader process/ALSP/managed legal services capabilities – and they also have good old-fashioned legal advisory capabilities in the UK as well.